-All the commonest and most widespread UK breeding bird species have a BirdTrends page, updated annually to incorporate the latest survey data and assessments of trends.
-Colonial seabirds, which are well covered by the results of Seabird 2000 (Mitchell et al. 2004) and by the JNCC's Seabird Monitoring Programme (JNCC 2016), and species covered by the Rare Breeding Birds Panel (Holling & RBBP 2017), are in general not included here - though with a handful of exceptions.
+In previous BirdTrends reports, all the commonest and most widespread UK breeding bird species had a BirdTrends page, updated annually to incorporate the latest survey data and assessments of trends.
+Colonial seabirds, which are well covered by the results of Seabird 2000 (Mitchell et al. 2004) and by the JNCC's Seabird Monitoring Programme (JNCC 2016), and species covered by the Rare Breeding Birds Panel (Holling & RBBP 2017), were in general not included in previous BirdTrends reports - though with a handful of exceptions.